-The doctoral programme in Sociology of Culture offers a more extensive and in-depth approach to the subject than the four options offered by the second-level masters: Globalisation Studies, Religious Studies, Gender Studies and Media and Cultural Studies.
-Its goal is the development of highly trained academics - researchers and lecturers qualified to conduct internationally comparable research into current theoretical and practical issues in sociology of culture.
+The doctoral programme in Sociology of Culture offers a more extensive and in-depth approach to the subject than the second-level masters.
+Its goal is the development of future researchers and lecturers qualified to conduct theoretical and empirical research.